What do Students need to remember when packing

 - A memory stick to save any work you do in the college.

-- Some passport-sized photographs, for student cards, travel passes etc.
+- Couple of passport-sized photographs, for student cards, travel passes etc.

 Arriving at Heathrow